Static routing¶

 Working with static routes¶

-Below is shown how to add static routes to a router using the various tools.
-Since you route based on destination (but also need to account for return traffic, that is the traffic that a requests reply would generate), you would want to add the routes to both (or several) sides with the distinction that the networks defined on each router are the ones not local to that router.
-The routing entries are therefore not the same on any two (ore more) routers.
+Since you route based on destination (but also need to account for return traffic, that is the traffic that a reply sends), you would want to add the routes for both sides with the distinction that the networks defined on each router are the ones not local to that router.

 Static routing is currently only supported using OpenStack Horizon or the OpenStack terminal client.